ForrSiis/vsv/README.md

 In PHP, use the explode() function to store a row's values into an array split by the delimiter.
 For other languages, use a regexp to match the values separated by the delimiter.

+** Install **

+Perform the following based on your platform and needs.

+- Get TablesPlus for SMF forums and Wordpress blogs.
+- For other websites with plain HTML, include the "vsv.js" script to re-render sections of the page that have the class "vsv" into a HTML table.

 ** Examples **

 * VSV in various styles and situations